 The formula for calculating the price per square foot is straightforward.
 The formula is:

 price per square foot = total price or cost / total square footage

-- total price or cost is the overall price of the property or the total cost of a project.
+- total price or cost is the overall price of the property, package or bundle of material, or the total cost of a project.

-- total square footage is the total area (in square feet) of the property or project.
+- total square footage is the total area (in square feet) of the property, material, or project.